kuriwaki/modern-weighting-2021/README.md

 > “It is not always clear how to use weights in estimating anything more
 > complicated than a simple mean or ratios, and standard errors are
 > tricky even with simple weighted means.” — Gelman (2007)

+Q: What is a standard error of a survey estimator?
+How is it different from the standard deviation / variance of your estimates?

 Q: What do you need to compute the MSE (or RMSE) of an estimate?
 What are the components?